BIM20065 - Trade: general: adventure or concern

-The definitions in ICTA88/S832 (1) and ITA/S69 are quite broad and even circular in some respects.
-However, it does make clear that activities that, in ordinary language, may not be a full-blown trade can nevertheless be taxable as trading income.
-The definition brings in transactions that might in some respects be less than full trading operations but are sufficiently close to trade to be included in its meaning for tax purposes.
+The definitions in S989 Income Tax Act 2007 (ITA 2007) and S1119 Corporation Tax Act 2010 (CTA 2010) are quite broad and even circular in some respects.
+However, it does make clear that activities that, in ordinary language, may not be a full-blown trade can nevertheless be within the charge to tax on trade profits.

-The extended meaning in Section 832 (1) is wide enough to bring within trading income:
+The extended meaning in S989 ITA 2007 and S 1119 CTA 2010 is wide enough to bring within the charge on trade profits:

-However, not every isolated transaction or speculative adventure that yields a profit will be trading income.
+However, not every isolated transaction or speculative adventure that yields a profit will be within the charge.
 For example, see Leeming v Jones [1930] 15TC333.

 The profit has to be of an income nature and not a capital accretion and to decide this issue you will have to examine all the surrounding facts and circumstances.